Contents

 Automation to Reduce Time-Consuming Tasks

-When one building official began implementing software in his building department, he spent time analyzing the repetitive tasks his colleagues worked on.
+When one building official began implementing software in his department, he spent time analyzing the repetitive tasks his colleagues worked on.
 These became opportunities for automation.

 Configurable Workflows

+The problem is that your workflows aren’t necessarily the same as the much larger or much smaller city or county next door.
 Many government agencies have unique permitting and inspection processes due to local regulations, staffing structures, and department policies.
-Configurable workflows allow each department to:

 - Automate Steps in the Process: Reduce manual tasks by setting up triggers for approvals, notifications, and document reviews.

-For example, two cities—City A and City B—both issue building permits, but their internal processes, regulations, and departmental structures require different workflow configurations.
+For example, two cities—City A and City B—both issue building permits.
+But their internal processes, regulations, and departmental structures require different workflow configurations.

 City A: Small Municipality (Simple, Centralized Process)